martin-ockajak/automorph/docs/rest-rpc/README.md

 ### When to use REST-RPC ?

-When any of the following remote API concerns need to be addressed with minimal effort:
+In case any of the following remote API concerns need to be addressed with minimal effort:
 * Caching GET requests
 * Submitting or retrieving binary data
 * External constraints requiring a JSON over HTTP REST-style API